RN to BSN Online Program Clinical Experience

 Course Description

-Examines roles and functions of nurses within community with emphasis on application of community/public health concepts and design and implementation of nursing systems of care for individuals, families and populations.
+Nurse 4970 Nursing in Communities examines roles and functions of nurses within community with emphasis on application of community/public health concepts and design and implementation of nursing systems of care for individuals, families, and populations.
+Students will complete 45 clinical hours during the 8-week summer term.